ovh/docs/pages/web/domains/dns_zonemaster/guide.en-us.md

 To check a DNS configuration that has been prepared but not yet applied to the domain name concerned, select the `Options`{.action} box, and then enter the following information:

 - **Nameservers**: Enter the information for the DNS server associated with a domain name.
 Click the `+`{.action} button to add additional nameservers.
 Entering an IP address is optional.
 - **Delegation Signers (DS records)**: If DNSSEC protection applies, enter the DS record items here.
 Click `+`{.action} to add additional DS records.
 If the DNS servers do not use the DNSSEC protocol, you can leave these fields empty.
+If a zone is signed with DNSSEC, this feature allows to check that the zone works correctly with a validating resolver, with the DS records that are about to be published, before their publication.

 You can also force checks on a specific IP protocol by using the `Disable IPv6` and `Disable IPv4` checkboxes.